 The IPHC Secretariat has described for the first time the different oocyte stages that are present in the ovary of female Pacific halibut and how these are used to classify females histologically to specific maturity stages.
-This information is contained in a manuscript that has been recently published in the Journal of Fish Biology (Fish et al., 2020).
+This information is contained in a manuscript that was published in the Journal of Fish Biology (Fish et al., 2020).
 In brief, 8 different oocyte developmental stages have been described, from early primary growth oocytes until preovulatory oocytes, and their size and morphological characteristics established.
 Maturity classification was determined by assigning maturity status to the most advanced oocyte developmental stage present in ovarian tissue sections and 7 different microscopic maturity stages were established.
 Analysis of oocyte size frequency distribution among the seven different maturity stages provided the first direct evidence for the group-synchronous pattern of oocyte development and for determinate fecundity as the reproductive strategy in female Pacific halibut.
-The results of this study will allow us to establish a comparison of the microscopic/histological and macroscopic/field classification criteria that are currently used to assign the maturity status of females that is used in stock assessment.
-The results of this study set the stage for and in-depth study on temporal changes in reproductive development, as assessed by microscopic observations of ovarian samples collected throughout an entire annual reproductive cycle, that is currently underway.
-Preliminary results confirm that the peak period of spawning for Pacific halibut in the central Gulf of Alaska takes place in January and February.
+The results of this study will be instrumental to establish a comparison of the microscopic/histological and macroscopic/field classification criteria that are currently used to assign the maturity status of females that is used in stock assessment.
+This first study set the stage for a subsequent in-depth study that investigate the temporal changes in reproductive development, as assessed by microscopic observations of ovarian samples collected throughout an entire annual reproductive cycle and that is now completed (Fish et al. in review).
+The results obtained confirm that the peak period of spawning for Pacific halibut in the central Gulf of Alaska takes place in January and February and that Pacific halibut females spawn following an annual reproductive cycle.
 Analysis of the temporal changes in female reproductive phase shows that spawning capable females are detected as early as August, therefore marking the beginning of the spawning capable reproductive phase.
 For stock assessment purposes, the spawning capable reproductive phase comprises females that are considered mature.
 Importantly, the detection of spawning capable females in July-August is conducive to conducting routine histological assessments of female maturity during the IPHC's FISS sample collection period (i.e. June to late August).
+As a result of this information, the IPHC Secretariat will collect ovarian samples in each of the four Biological Regions in order to conduct histology-based maturity curves to revise the current maturity schedule and to investigate potential spatial differences in maturity schedules.